madeofpendletonwool/PinePods/README.md

 - [x] Allow Setting and removing user admin status in settings
 - [x] Show released time of episodes - use function call_get_time_info in pod_reqs (Additional date format display implemented along with AM/PM time based on user pref)
 - [x] Require Re-Login if API Key that's saved doesn't work
+- [x] Episodes directly get the wrong images sometimes.
+This likely has to do with the way the database is parsing the podcasts as they refresh and pull in.
+(Should be fixed.
+Need to allow feeds to load in some episodes to know for sure)

+- [ ] Episode Releases are showing now time.
+Rather than actual release in app

 - [ ] Fix all auth Problems with redirecting and episodes loading (Solution Found, implementing on all routes)

 - [ ] Loading icon in the center of screen while episodes load in (Done on home - Further test)

-- [ ] Episodes directly get the wrong images sometimes.
-This likely has to do with the way the database is parsing the podcasts as they refresh and pull in.

 - [ ] Nextcloud Subscription Timestamps